Judge rejects bid by 18 states to revive Obamacare subsidies

 “This is true in almost all the states joining this lawsuit,” the judge added.

+U.S. Justice Department spokeswoman Lauren Ehrsam said the subsidy payments usurped Congress’ spending power and that the department was pleased with Chhabria’s ruling.

-California Attorney General Xavier Becerra, who is leading the lawsuit, said in a statement that Trump’s decision undermines payments that keep healthcare affordable.
+California Attorney General Xavier Becerra, who is leading the lawsuit, said in a statement that Trump’s decision undermined payments that keep healthcare affordable.

 “Without an emergency order halting the Trump action, swift action in this litigation becomes even more compelling,” he said.